-The Company has adopted all standards which became effective for the first time at 1 July 2020.
-The adoption of these standards has had no impact on the reporting financial position, performance or cash flow of the Company.
+The Company has adopted all standards which became effective for the first time at 1 July 2022.
+The adoption of these standards has not caused any material adjustments to the reported financial position, performance or cash flow of the Company.